FAQ

 Can my child select their roommate/suitemates?

-There should be an option in the CircuiTree portal to write down a desired roommate.
 We will do our best to honor mutual roommate/suitemate requests.
-Parents who backchannel Camp Co-Director Brendon Bankey by May 15, 2022 will have their child's requests honored.
+Parents who backchannel Camp Co-Director Brendon Bankey by May 15 will have their child's requests honored assuming space and program needs do not present any barriers.

 What are the technology requirements for the debate programs at the UTNIF?